-Many families are looking for caregivers like an au pair to help with the daily bustle of life with kids.
+Many families are interested in hosting au pair to help with the daily bustle of life with kids.
 Wondering how to hire an au pair?
 We'll explore what the process of hiring an au pair is like, and how AuPairCare makes it easy to find the perfect caregiver for your family.

 The job of a modern parent is more demanding than ever before.
 Between raising children, maintaining a household, and keeping up with work, parents' attention is constantly being pulled in different directions.